Join the conversation

 This gives the motorist the required time to take their car to a garage for a replacement tyre without having to worry about whether or not they can get their car to the garage, or about replacing the wheel.

 The simple fact that drivers are capable of continuing to drive is an important safety feature of Runflat Tyres.
-As it is not ideal or safe to stop – for instance, a person driving on their own at night, or driving on the motorway.

 The technology behind Run Flat Tyres allows the tyre’s structure to remain stable if air pressure is lost; therefore they functional and capable of gripping the road.